usrme/website/src/content/tils/how-to-use-tags-with-spaces-in-azure-cli.md

 The above works fine and will most likely keep working fine as long as a tag's value never contains a space.
 Introducing one will cause this solution to break down horribly.
 Cue the sad trombone.

 I tried various combinations of wrapping the both the tag names and values with single or double quotes, but no dice.
-After a bit of googling I started noticing that it's [not that uncommon](https://github.com/Azure/azure-cli/issues/1863 "Azure CLI GitHub issue with using spaces in tags") of [a problem](https://social.msdn.microsoft.com/Forums/azure/en-US/263f098e-a515-4a0b-b730-2e6e1fa35516/azure-cli-add-azure-tag-values-with-spaces?forum=azurescripting "MSDN post about using spaces in tags").
-I did come across a potential [solution that relied on PowerShell](https://stackoverflow.com/questions/59198657/how-to-pass-tags-with-space "StackOverflow solution to using spaces in tags") and that got some gears going in my head.
+After a bit of googling I started noticing that it's [not that uncommon](https://github.com/Azure/azure-cli/issues/1863 'Azure CLI GitHub issue with using spaces in tags') of [a problem](https://social.msdn.microsoft.com/Forums/azure/en-US/263f098e-a515-4a0b-b730-2e6e1fa35516/azure-cli-add-azure-tag-values-with-spaces?forum=azurescripting 'MSDN post about using spaces in tags').
+I did come across a potential [solution that relied on PowerShell](https://stackoverflow.com/questions/59198657/how-to-pass-tags-with-space 'StackOverflow solution to using spaces in tags') and that got some gears going in my head.

-***
+---

-Every single command you execute with Azure CLI is at the end of the day nothing more than a call or several calls made for you against [their REST API endpoints](https://docs.microsoft.com/en-us/rest/api/azure/ "Azure REST API reference documentation").
+Every single command you execute with Azure CLI is at the end of the day nothing more than a call or several calls made for you against [their REST API endpoints](https://docs.microsoft.com/en-us/rest/api/azure/ 'Azure REST API reference documentation').
 I don't know what made them decide for creating it (I am so thankful that they did though), but there is a command for interacting more directly with those endpoints called `az rest`.

 Using that it's possible to forego some or all of the parsing the initial sub-command does to the given arguments, thus it's possible to achieve some things that aren't even doable otherwise.
 Using tags with spaces in them now being one of them, luckily.